A Call for Professional Artists

 One rock can create weeks—or months—of engagement.No sales pressure

-Participation is about visibility and connection, not transactions.Artist-controlled presence
+Participation is about visibility and connection, not another sales pitch.
+This helps build a trusting relationship with your followers.Artist-controlled presence

 You choose what images, links, and information are shared.
-(All we ask is that we keep images generally uplifting / positive and refrain from political statements.)Organic social growth
+(We do require that you keep your #TaosRocks painted images generally uplifting / positive and refrain from political party statements.)Organic social growth

-Followers who arrive to your work via #TaosRocks tend to be genuinely interested.Community alignment
+Followers who arrive to your body of artistic work via #TaosRocks tend to be genuinely interested.Community alignment

 The project emphasizes respect for place, people, and working artists.Repeat participation welcome